chickensoft-games/GameDemo/README.md

 - ✅ Testing with [GoDotTest].
 GoDotTest is designed for use with CI/CD, as well as local testing and compatibility with VSCode's debug launch profiles, allowing us to easily hook into and debug tests during development.

-- ✅ Node mixins using [SuperNodes]: we can add additional code to node scripts at build time using C# source generation, which makes up for the lack of mixin support in C#.
+- ✅ Node mixins using [Introspection]: we can add additional code to node scripts at build time using C# source generation, which makes up for the lack of mixin support in C#.

   Using mixins is a [data-driven technique][mixins-ecs].
 By combining data-driven techniques with object-oriented programming, we can leverage the best of both worlds to make that code is exceptionally clean and easy to maintain.